which generates a random time at a 15-minute interval.

 This means we can use RAND() to generate a decimal value between 1 and 0, then round that number down with FLOOR to the nearest interval.
 FLOOR takes a argument called "significance" as the rounding multiple, and it recognizes time intervals expressed like this:

-In this video, we'll look at a few ways to generate random values with the RANDBETWEEN function.
-You can use this approach to generate random numbers, random prices, random dates, and even random text values.
-This is a great way to create...
+In this video we'll look at a few ways to generate random values with the RANDBETWEEN function, including random dates, random prices, and random workdays.

 Excel Formula Training